Gun salutes to be fired across UK to mark death of Prince Philip | ITV News

 "He was very good at showing you how to do things and would instruct you in various things."

-The Duke of York said that Philip used to read to the family in the evenings.
+The Duke of York said Philip used to read to the family in the evenings.

 Andrew added: "Like any family of the day your parents went out to work during the day, but in the evening just the same as any other family we would get together, we would sit on the sofa as a group and he would read to us."